1

 The DSSU infinite universe is a stable lattice-like

-Spatially separated regions of expanding and contracting space are
+Spatially distinct regions of expanding and contracting aether are

-Cells (or unit-universes) are self regulating in size and are in a
+Cosmic cells are self-regulating in size and are in a perpetual steady

-other words, the space constituting a cell is continually dynamic.
-The
+other words, the "space" constituting a cell is continuously dynamic.

 DSSU complies with both the Copernican principle and the